Sn4red/scp-collector/README.md

 - 10 shots daily instead of 5.
 - Double XP when capturing SCP cards.
 - Double crystals when capturing and merging SCP cards.
-- 1000 crystals at the end of each month.
+- 1000 crystals at the beginning of each month.
 - Better chances of obtaining rare class cards.
 - Opportunity to obtain holographic cards.
 - A golden seal on your ID card.